Qualified Income Trusts

 Do I need a lawyer to set up a Miller trust?

-Moreover, Miller trusts often must be coordinated with other components of a Medicaid plan.
-Like other Medicaid laws, Miller Trust law is exceedingly complex, and if you try to do planning yourself you could end up being disqualified for Medicaid for a long time or losing a large chunk of your assets.
+Moreover, QIT’s / Miller trusts often must be coordinated with other components of a Medicaid plan.
+Like other Medicaid laws, Qualified Income Trust (QIT) law is exceedingly complex, and if you try to do planning yourself you could end up being disqualified for Medicaid for a long time or losing a large chunk of your assets.

 For something that important, it’s worth working with knowledgeable counsel.